THE IEA IS LOCKING US IN TO +3ºC GLOBAL WARMING

 Financial institutions and governments that are shareholders in the IEA, including France, must join efforts to demand the agency develop a realistic 1.5°C scenario, with a precautionary approach to negative emissions technologies.
 A 1.5ºC scenario must be the central reference for the World Energy Outlook.

-In April 2019, a large group of investors representing more than $33 trillion assets under management called on the IEA to adopt a 1.5ºC.
+In April 2019 and in May 2020, a large group of investors representing more than $33 trillion assets under management called on the IEA to adopt a 1.5ºC.
 According to signatories, this scenario should also include a reasonable probability—66%—of limiting warming to 1.5°C and a longer time horizon – beyond 2040.

 Unfortunately, not a single French financial institution took part in this initiative—ironic given the IEA is based in Paris.